-No artificial coloring, paint, or adhesive is allowed.
+- 1. No artificial coloring, paint, or adhesive is allowed.
 All livestock shows are blow and go.
-Violators will be disqualified.

-- 1. Read and comply with livestock general regulations and sanitary regulations in the Open Class Section.
-Read and comply with the 4-H general regulations. - 2.
-Open to all Lincoln County 4-H and FFA members. - Failure to comply with general regulations and sanitary regulations may mean disqualification or withholding of premiums or both depending upon the circumstances. - 4.
-Animals are to be properly owned and verified with the District Extension Office by May 1 of the current 4-H year to be eligible, unless specifically stated otherwise in the project area/class. - There are no weight requirements for showing market animals.
+Violators will be disqualified. - 2.
+Read and comply with livestock general regulations and sanitary regulations in the Open Class Section.
+Read and comply with the 4-H general regulations. - 3.
+Open to all Lincoln County 4-H and FFA members. - Failure to comply with general regulations and sanitary regulations may mean disqualification or withholding of premiums or both depending upon the circumstances. - 5.
+Animals are to be properly owned by the immediate family and verified with the District Extension Office by May 1 of the current 4-H year to be eligible.
+This includes animals tagged or requiring an ID form. - 6.
+The information requested on the Post Rock District Animal Identification Form is required to be submitted annually by May 1 to the Extension Office for the following species which cannot be tagged with the official 4-H tag or animals which do not have a breed registration document.
+If the form is chosen not to be filled out, the requested information on the form must be submitted in writing (mailed, hand delivered, emailed) to the Extension Office by the deadline: